StephenHogsten/TableTopSwap2/README.md

   - [X] is the only problem with proxying being offline?
 - [ ] build user shell
   - [X] how do you log in with single page react?
-  - [ ] implement logging in locally
+  - [X] implement logging in locally
+  - [X] implement failed logins
+  - [X] implement logging out
   - [ ] make all the pages treat being logged in appropriately
+  - [ ] have the home page check for an active session if the user is empty
 - [ ] Add server APIs / DB interaction
   - [ ] how do you convert xml to json
   - [ ] retrieve all current games (note that i'll filter within the app to reduce API calls)